kartonfarkas/api_docs/source/use_cases/transactional_emails.rst

 For further information about triggering external events, see :doc:`../suite/external_events/external_event_trigger`.
 For a list of available Field IDs, see :doc:`../suite/appendices/system_fields`.

-3. Check the Results

-Check Sent-Counter
+3. Check Sent-Counter

-* Check whether an email was sent successfully:
+Check whether an email was sent successfully:

 * Check with a test contact if the ‘Welcome email’ has arrived – it should be delivered within seconds.
 * Use the Suite UI to check if an email was sent.
 * In the **Analysis** module in the **Emails** page you can see that the count of sent emails increases.

 For further information, please see the Suite Online Help.